 Xero originated in New Zealand and has grown rapidly over the last few years.
 It has an excellent online presence and is supported by a huge amount of add-ons.

 However, there is no dedicated Irish version.
-Which means we have to operate from their Global version – hence the dollar price below.
+This means we have to operate from their Global version – hence the US dollar price below.
 This means you have to do a little bit of adjustment on the following issues:

 - There are issues with reporting EU purchases and it does not operate the VAT under RCT rules.